Arial-Z/Romaji-Renamer/README.md

         title: "Yuru Camp△ SEASON 2"                      # Title from Anilist
         user_rating: 8.5                                  # Rating from MAL
         label: score
-    critic_rating: 8.4                                    # Show global rating : average score of the seasons
+    critic_rating: 8.4                                    # Show global rating : average score of the seasons (Or the MAL score if no seasons)
 ```

 Designed for Plex TV agent / Plex Movie Agent, <b>Hama is untested</b>